bcgov/platform-developer-docs/src/docs/app-monitoring/guidelines-for-sli-and-monitoring.md

 Regarding Utilization, our goal is to maximize it as much as possible.
 However, achieving a consistent level of 80% or higher isn't always feasible.
 We'll make our best efforts to achieve this target while ensuring that the application meets other SLOs.

 As for handling namespace limitations, we can establish an alert system.
-When utilization reaches 80%, it will send a notification via MS Teams, indicating the need to allocate additional resources since it's nearing capacity.
+When utilization reaches 80%, it will send a notification indicating the need to allocate additional resources since it's nearing capacity.
 We can then either allocate more resources or implement a horizontal auto-scaling approach based on the specific circumstances.

 ```
 sum(last_over_time(sysdig_container_cpu_cores_used{kube_cluster_name=~"silver",kube_namespace_name=~"platform-registry-prod"}[10s])) / (sum(last_over_time(kube_pod_sysdig_resource_limits_cpu_cores{kube_cluster_name=~"silver",kube_namespace_name=~"platform-registry-prod"}[10s])) ) > 0.8